qitab/ace.test/README.md

 names with the [`--test_filter`](https://docs.bazel.build/versions/master/command-line-reference.html) option.
 For Lisp, that takes a value of test function names, comma-separated, with or without package prefix (go/testfilter).

+### Disclaimer: This is not an official Google product.